 The Technician Training Experience programme is aimed at technicians who are looking to get a first, great professional experience to further their career, or before they embark on advanced study programmes.

-This programme will reopen for applications in December
+This programme is currently closed for applications and will re-open in December.

-For nationals of : European Union + Norway, Iceland and Liechtenstein.
+For nationals of the European Union and Norway, Iceland and Liechtenstein.

 The FTEC (Formacion en las TEcnologias del CERN) Trainee Programme has been established through a bilateral agreement between CERN and CIEMAT (Centro de Investigaciones Energéticas, Medioambientales y Tecnológicas) in Spain.